dankfarrik3214/ios_xe_ztp/README.md

 In the folder documentation, you will find examples of setups and configuration examples.
 Also, there will be documented flow charts.

+## Tools

+### validator_ztp_script

+You can use this tool to check if all firmware files with the models are present in folder and also this hashing.
+It's recommended to run this tool for the first time running it on the server and when there are new firmwares introduced.

 ## Credits and Acknowledgments

 This project utilizes concepts and/or code from the following repository: